N-carbamoyl-L-amino-acid hydrolase

-Thus, the two substrates of this enzyme are N-carbamoyl-L-2-amino acid and H_{2}O, whereas its 3 products are L-2-amino acid, NH_{3}, and CO_{2}.
+For example, the enzyme characterised from Sinorhizobium meliloti hydrolyses carglumic acid to L-glutamic acid, with ammonia and carbon dioxide as byproducts:

+This reaction is part of biochemical pathway called the hydantoinase process which converts 5-substituted hydantoins into optically pure D- or L-amino acids.

-This enzyme belongs to the subfamily of hydrolases which act on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
+This enzyme is a hydrolase which act on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
 The systematic name of this enzyme class is N-carbamoyl-L-amino acid amidohydrolase.